Updated July 7, 2020

 Q: Is Summer Session going to be held on campus?

 A: Classes in both Summer Session A and Summer Session B are being held remotely.
 Visit the Summer Session website to learn more.

 Q: Will commencement be held?

-Q: If commencement is not held, will students still graduate?
+Q: If a physical commencement is not held, will students still graduate?

 A: Yes -- commencement is a ceremony to celebrate our students’ graduation, but if a ceremony is not held, it will not prevent the conferring of degrees.
 As long as students have completed all degree requirements, they will graduate.